dnjimenezb/pess_ieo_experiments/README.md

 Experiments consist of three main parts: computing IEO predictors, performing out-of-sample testing, and displaying the desired tables and charts.
 All output files are saved in the `output` folder.

+⚠️ **Important**: The experiments are designed to be executed **sequentially**.
+In particular, the IEO matrices must be computed before running out-of-sample tests, as the latter depend on the former.
+While parallelization can be used to solve individual instances, full experiment pipelines (e.g., reproducing tables and figures) require that all intermediate results be available beforehand.

 ### Computing IEO predictors

 Experiments can be run from the root folder by executing the script `solve_ieo.py` using the commands listed below.
-The script computes the \(\mathbf{W}\) matrices described in Section 4 for each of the tested methods.
+The script computes the $\mathbf{W}$ matrices described in Section 4 for each of the tested methods.
 These matrices are saved in the `b_matrices` subfolder, where additional subfolders indicate the number of knapsack items and the number of training samples used.

 Please note that running all the experiments presented in the paper may take a considerable amount of time.
 This script also computes linear regression and SPO+ predictors.